12. Social HomeBuy

 As part of deregulatory measures for social housing which came into effect from 6 April 2017, there is no longer a requirement for providers to add any new net receipts from disposals to a ring-fenced Disposal Proceeds Fund.
 Providers should review the Regulator of Social Housing’s guidance on Disposal Proceeds Fund for further information.

 1.3.1 Social HomeBuy can only be used to purchase self-contained property for rent.
 There are eligibility criteria for both properties (these are similar to those for Right to Buy/Right to Acquire) and tenants.

-1.3.2 Where a Registered Provider (ex RSL or local authority) has decided to offer Social HomeBuy, purchasers are allowed to buy their rented home outright at the outset or on shared ownership terms.
-The cost of any share will be based on a percentage of the full market value.
+1.3.2 Where a Registered Provider has decided to offer Social HomeBuy, purchasers are allowed to buy their rented home outright at the outset or on shared ownership terms.
+With regard to shared ownership the cost of any share will be based on a percentage of the full market value.

 1.3.4 All Social HomeBuy leases must allow the purchaser to buy further shares and staircase to full ownership.

 1.3.5 The purchaser is entitled to a discount; and if buying on shared ownership terms a discount is available on both the initial and subsequent shares purchased.
 The discount limits are the same as those applying to properties bought on Right to Acquire terms in that locality.
 Discounts are pro-rated for shared ownership purchases according to the size of the initial and any subsequent share purchased.
-For an example please see below.
-Please also see section 8 below.
+For an example please see below and also section 8 below.

 For example if a 50% share of a property is purchased then 50% of the applicable Right to Acquire discount will be payable to assist the purchase.
 Subsequent staircasing discounts will be calculated on the same principles.
 For example if a further 25% share is purchased the purchaser would benefit from a further discount equivalent to 25% of the applicable Right to Acquire discount.